hyperledger-cacti/cacti/packages/cactus-plugin-persistence-fabric/README.md

 # `@hyperledger/cactus-plugin-persistence-fabric`

-This plugin allows `Cacti` to persist Fabric Block general data and basic information about transactions into some storage (currently to a `PostgreSQL` database, but this concept can be extended further).
+This plugin allows `Cacti` to persist Hyperledger Fabric data into some storage (currently to a `PostgreSQL` database, but this concept can be extended further).
 Data in the database can later be analyzed and viewed in a GUI tool.
-GUI tool is in project root directory of Cacti project in GUI folder. cacti/packages/cacti-ledger-browser

 ## Summary